 Get up at the crack of dawn and make the most of HCMC’s cooler mornings.
 This is somewhat essential in southern Vietnam, where the heat and humidity intensify throughout the day.
 These quieter early hours are also an opportunity to acclimatise to HCMC’s famously chaotic traffic and bustle.
 Grab a bowl of steaming pho from a street stall and jump start your engine with a cup of sweet ca phe (Vietnamese coffee) at a hip coffee shop.
 If a walking breakfast isn’t your thing, tuck yourself away in one of the many cafés and restaurants that pepper this foodie-culture capital to try ‘twisted’ banh mi buns, European classics or a lavish Sunday brunch.

-Once the sun sets, Ho Chi Minh City really comes alive, and there’s only one way to see it: riding pillion on a scooter like a local.
+Once the sun sets, Ho Chi Minh City really comes alive, and there’s only one way to see, and taste, it: riding pillion on a scooter like a local.
 Pop on a retro helmet and hop aboard the back of the city’s most iconic form of transport - a vintage Vespa - to zip through the backstreets on an after-hours adventure through Ho Chi Minh’s hidden hotspots.
 Ride past bright neon lights and lively sidewalk scenes, weave through hectic traffic, and stop to sample the best local streetfood treats in the city.
 You’ll feel truly Saigonese for a few thrilling hours!

 Embark on a journey through Vietnam’s less-visited north - lush rolling hills, remote villages and friendly locals, with a side of morning noodles in Hanoi.